Costs of Ohio Medicare supplement plans can be very different.

 Though you can find 10 distinct plans involving different benefits and copayments, comparing Medicare supplemental health insurance isn’t as hard as it might look at first.
 In the event you don’t take the time to compare plan choices, you could get a plan that will not really fit your health needs, or perhaps overpay.
 If a medical service provider accepts Medicare they will also accept your Ohio Medigap insurance plan.
 Medicare will still pay first as it is your primary coverage, before your Medigap plan will pay its share.

 In order to be eligible for a Medigap plan, you must have Medicare Part A and B. You may first apply during the so called ‘initial enrollment’ which is typically within 6 month of your initial enrollment.
 Insurance companies must accept you during this time, even when you have a pre-existing medical condition.
 If you enroll at a later time, an insurer does not have to accept your application unless you match the ‘underwriting’ requirements, which means you may have to go through health screening.
 There are, however, certain situations that give you a ‘guaranteed issue right‘.

-This is the Ohio Medigap plan benefits chart for 2014 (Below: Source: Medicare.gov).
+This is the Ohio Medigap plan benefits chart (Below: Source: Medicare.gov).